 Research shows people who exercise at least once a week handle stressful tasks better than those who don’t exercise at all.
 Now, you will always face challenges and situations that try your patience for as long as you live.
 So, you just can not ignore the need for a routine workout.

-Regular exercising is, without doubt, healthy and beneficial to your body and mind.
+Regular exercising is, without a doubt, healthy and beneficial to your body and mind.
 Yet, many people perceive daily exercise as a Herculean task.
 They look at it more as a humdrum and stressful routine rather than a robust and healthful practice.

 But if you think of it, exercise is the simple act of moving your body.
 It isn’t burdensome as much as you might imagine.
-Instead of seeing it as a grind, one should see exercising as one of the most fundamental function of your body — movement.
+Instead of seeing it as a grind, one should see exercising as one of the most fundamental functions of your body — movement.

 Moving your body not only helps you lose weight but also fosters feelings of joy and optimism in you.
 It improves your mood by tackling mental disorders such as anxiety and depression without medications.